awsdocs/aws-codecommit-user-guide/doc_source/setting-up-without-cli.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the IAM console, in the navigation pane, choose **Users**, and from the list of users, choose your IAM user\.
+1. In the IAM console, in the navigation panel, choose **Users**, and from the list of users, choose your IAM user\.

 1. On the **Security Credentials** tab, choose **Upload SSH public key**\.